Anthony-Isac-Cruz/Baltimire-Crime-Trends-Project/README.md

 This Power BI report analyzes crime patterns using a dataset named `CRIME_DATASET_CLEANED`.
 The goal is to understand how crimes vary over time, across demographics, and by offense types.

-The report is split into two pages:

-- **Page 1** – Focuses on high-level time and demographic trends
-- **Page 2** – Provides deeper contextual analysis with KPIs and advanced insights
+- **Page 1** – Focuses on high-level time and demographic trends& provides deeper contextual analysis with KPIs and advanced insights

 ---

-## 📊 Page 1 – Trend Overview
+## 📊 Page 2 – Deep Dive & Tremd Overview with Measures

 ### Visuals Created:

 1. **Line Chart** – Shows total crime trend over time (year and month)
-2. **Bar Chart** – Distribution of crimes by Time of Day
+2. **Matrix Table** – Breakdown of offenses by Gender and Age Group
 3. **Stacked Column Chart** – Monthly crime counts by Age Group
 4. **Donut Chart** – Gender share within each Offense Category

 ### Purpose:
 This page gives a broad overview of when and who is involved in crimes.
 It focuses on temporal patterns and surface-level demographic insights.

----

-## 📊 Page 2 – Deep Dive with Measures

-### Visuals Created:

-1. **KPI Cards** – Show total crimes, average age, median age, and trend indicators
-2. **Matrix Table** – Breakdown of offenses by Gender and Age Group
-3. **Table** – Month-by-month data with month-over-month changes
-4. **Line Chart** – Monthly crime trend with change rate overlay
-5. **Stacked Column Chart** – Time of Day breakdown by offense type

 ### Purpose:
 This page adds analytical depth: